 - Use a sleeping bag cover

-- The old fashioned hot water bottle
+- Use a hot water bottle

 - Eat a high-calorie meal

-- Use a balaclava
+- Wear a balaclava

 - Heat rocks